 As Matt Cutts of Google describes in their article about images, alt tags are very useful for search engines.
 This comes down to the fact that computers still aren’t very good at looking at an image and exactly what is happening in it.
 Sure, you can unlock your iPhone X with your face, but computers still need some help with telling a photo of a dog from a photo of toast.

-So, to help them, you can add the short alt tag to all of your images to describe what is happening.
+To help search engines, you can add the short alt tag to all of your images to describe what is happening.
 This helps engines like Google decide what it’s about and lets them make correlations between the image and surrounding text.

 How to Write an Alt Tag